 Election Monitoring and Reform

 Previous presidential elections have highlighted shortcomings in the Honduran electoral system, particularly in the transmission of election results.
-In response, NDI began working in Honduras in 2008 to help safeguard the integrity of the election processes.
+In response, NDI began working in Honduras to increase the transparency and help safeguard the integrity of the election processes.

 NDI supported Let’s Do Democracy (Hagamos Democracia, HD) to observe the 2008 primary and 2009 general election.
 With NDI assistance, HD deployed volunteer election monitors to a random sample of over 1,000 polling stations in 95 percent of the country’s municipalities to conduct a parallel vote tabulation (PVT or “quick count”).
 The observation provided statistically valid and reliable on the results of the presidential election and on the quality of the election-day process.
 NDI also deployed an international assessment mission for the 2009 general elections consisting of 21 experts from the United States, Latin America and Europe.
 The delegation’s reports noted that further reforms were needed to update the voter registry and to overcome the country’s divisions.
 The full report is available on NDI’s website.

 NDI supported HD to conduct quick counts of the presidential races in the 2012 primary and 2013 general elections, as well as systematic observations of the quality of each process.
 The Institute also supported Honduran civic organizations IUDPAS and the Honduran Documentation Center (Centro de Documentación de Honduras, CEDOH) to monitor key aspects of the electoral process, including incidents of electoral violence, vote buying and voter intimidation, compliance by parties with new gender quotas, and spending by major campaigns.
 Prior to the 2012 primary elections, NDI and HD also completed a systematic study of the voter registry to identify and promote recommendations for the 2013 elections.
 The full study is available on NDI’s website.